JDiaz824/MealCraft/README.md

     ```

-### 3. Build with CMake
+### 2. Build with CMake

 We use an out-of-source build, which is standard practice for CMake projects.

     ```
-    1. Create a build directory
+    1. Create a build directory inside the project folder

     mkdir build